builders-blueprint-series/from-coder-to-engineer/body/chapter-8.md

     }
 ```

 There are two issues with our changes.
 The first is that any time we need to change the parameters we are passing to our service, we have to update our IReservationService interface.
 The second is that our growing validation statement is adding new code branches to our code.
 Remember that every branch requires a new unit test.
 If our method had three or four parameters and each parameter required multiple validation statements, that would mean six or eight unit tests on validation alone.
+We want to be coupled to a common interface for both our service interface and validation method.
+When we use a common interface, we are only coupled to one object instead of one that is constantly changing.

 > Info :large_blue_circle:
 >